Keizaal/Keizaal/TROUBLESHOOTING.md

 ![No Delete Image](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/assets/images/installation%20guide/12.%20No%20Delete.PNG)

-Note that I **WILL NOT** provide support for installations of Keizaal that have been modified.
+Please note that offical support for modified installations of Keizaal **WILL NOT** be provided.

 ---

+If you run into any issues installing Keizaal, please refer to the [Troubleshooting Guide](https://keizaal.github.io/Keizaal/TROUBLESHOOTING.html){:target="_blank" rel="noopener"}.
+It covers all of the common errors that may occur and will walk you through how to fix them.

-Contact me (Tate Taylor) on [my community Discord server](https://discord.gg/eYZJFP8){:target="_blank" rel="noopener"} for individual help and guidance.
-Note that I **WILL NOT** provide support for installations of Keizaal that have been modified.
+Join [Tate Taylor's community Discord server](https://discord.gg/eYZJFP8){:target="_blank" rel="noopener"} for individual help and guidance.

+Offical support for modified verions of Keizaal **WILL NOT** be provided.

-Support for manual installations is **NOT OFFERED**.
+Offical support with manual installation is **NOT OFFERED**.
 There are simply too many variables that go on during manual installations, and attempting to troubleshoot each user individually is simply not realistic; it would likely be a waste of everyone’s time.